sirkostya009/new-mux/README.md

 Groups are also supported, but their ergonomics aren't traditional, instead you simply merge different handlers with Mux.Merge.

+Inherits 0 allocation routing, except for redirects.
+This is a deliberate choice attempting to strip away any external deps from codebase.

+Additionally, RedirectResolvedPath (RedirectFixedPath in `fasthttp/router`) works differently by utilizing url.ResolveReference method.

+You _may_ want to disable redirects if you run into GC issues (but this router would probably be the least of your allocation problems anyway).

 # Usage

 ```go